In a Time of Crisis: Be the Architect and Deliver on Your Value Proposition

 - If you offer one or more customized insurance coverages that are reasonably priced, make certain to remind your clients why they have chosen to purchase these products.

 - If you have prospects that may only tangentially understand your customized offerings, use this time to explain or reintroduce their value (especially when prospects may be seeking a business reason to be distracted from other issues).

-- If you routinely interact with your clients to drive an image of superior customer service, double down on those efforts, be there more now and when it matters most, as clients will remember your efforts.
+- If you routinely interact with your clients to drive an image of superior customer service, double down on those efforts, and be there more now and when it matters most, as clients will remember your efforts.

 - Raise questions such as “What if social distancing becomes a permanent part of the new norm?”
-Try to examine how such a new environment could affect a client’s business activities such as their restaurant, theater, plant or operations?
-You may not have all the answers but opening the dialogue will help them consider implications for how their revenue, expenses and overall economic models may be forced to radically change.
+Try to examine how such a new environment could affect a client’s business activities such as their restaurant, theater, plant, or operations.
+You may not have all the answers but opening the dialogue will help them consider implications for how their revenue, expenses, and overall economic models may be forced to radically change.